 In this method, one carries out two cycles of denaturation and refolding while simply switching denaturant.
 More recently, an improvement on the two step technique has been developed by the Wang lab at Fudan University that utilizes L-Arginine as the initial denaturant in place of GdnHCl (2).
 Protein recovered using this method appears to very closely mimic the fluorescent properties of recombinant eGFP from the soluble fraction(see eGFP, shown at right).

-Expression and purification of a novel protein can prove to be a difficult and demanding quest, even when one has the tremendous advantage of an appropriate affinity resin-packed column or cartridge fastened under one’s belt.
+Expression and purification of a novel protein can prove to be a difficult and demanding quest, even when one has the tremendous advantage of an appropriate affinity resin-packed column fastened under one’s belt.
 The specter of encountering inclusion bodies looms large over any such journey, but with high-quality reagents such as GoldBio’s urea and uanidine-HCl in hand, one can feel confident that the goal is in reach.

 1) Burgess, R. R. (2009).
 Refolding solubilized inclusion body proteins.
 Methods in enzymology, 463, 259-282.